Sage/streamlinejs/README.md

 If you don't find your answer in the FAQ, post to the [mailing list](http://groups.google.com/group/streamlinejs), or file an issue in [GitHub's issue tracking](https://github.com/Sage/streamlinejs/issues).

 # Related Packages

+The following packages contain API wrappers for streamline.js:

+* [streamline-fs](https://github.com/Sage/streamline-fs): wrapper for node's `fs` module.
+It fixes the `fs.exists` call and it wraps the entire API for streamline's fast mode.
+* [streamline-streams](https://github.com/Sage/streamline-streams): wraps node's stream APIs.
+Provides very simple read and write calls for node streams.
+* [streamline-mongodb](https://github.com/Sage/streamline-mongodb): wrappers for [mongodb](https://github.com/mongodb/node-mongodb-native)'s native node.js driver.
+You only need this wrapper if you use the _fast_ mode.

 The following packages use streamline.js: